Decoding QR Codes for fun and profit

 • 6 bit version number with 12 bits for error correction

-Tip: Hover over me, I’m interactive!
+Tip: Hover over the text, I’m interactive!

 [Finder pattern] [Timing pattern] [Alignment pattern]